madeindra/signal-setup-guide/signal-server/README.md

 ## Configuring Nginx & Generating SSL Certificate with Let's Encrypt

-If you already has your SSL Certificate, you can use <a href="https://github.com/madecanggih/Setup-Guide/blob/master/signal-server/example-nginx.conf">the example nginx config</a> on the `Step 4` and skip the `Step 6 - 9`.
+If you already has your SSL Certificate, you can use [the example nginx config](./example-nginx.conf) on the `Step 4` and skip the `Step 6 - 9`.

 1. Install nginx on your system
 ```